maximebj/agb.plugin/readme.txt

 * Google Map: Display a customizable Google Map in your content
 * Click to Tweet: a nice click to tweet box featuring a content ready to be retweeted
 * Table of contents: An auto generated, dynamic summary for your long posts
-* Subhead: A nice first paragraph for your posts
+* Intro: A nice first paragraph for your posts
+* Giphy: Quickly search and insert a GIF from Giphy
+* Unsplash: Find beautiful pictures from the best free photos stock

 = Block management =